compute-io/datespace/README.md

 where sub-millisecond values are truncated by the [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor.
 Duplicate values should only be a problem when the interval separating consecutive times is less than a millisecond.
 As the interval separating consecutive dates goes to infinity, the quantization noise introduced by millisecond resolution is negligible.

 By default, fractional timestamps are floored.
-To specify that timestamps always be rounded up or to the nearest integer __when converted to [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects__, set the `round` option (default: `floor`).
+To specify that timestamps always be rounded up or to the nearest millisecond __when converted to [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects__, set the `round` option (default: `floor`).

 ``` javascript
 // Equivalent of Math.ceil():